pimvanpelt/lcpng/README.md

 ***Pull Requests and Issues will be immediately closed without warning***

 VPP's code lives at [fd.io](https://gerrit.fd.io/r/c/vpp), and this copy is shared only for convenience purposes.
+If you do require support, you can discuss your case on the VPP Developer mailinglist at vpp-dev@lists.fd.io or alternatively you can ask for a commercial support quote at sales@ipng.ch.

 ## Functionality